Finn Bálor: The Judgment Day (2022–2026)

+Bálor making his entrance at the 2025 Royal Rumble.

-After Priest won the World Heavyweight Championship at WrestleMania XL, Bálor began teaming with McDonagh.
+After Priest won the World Heavyweight Championship at Night 2 of WrestleMania XL, Bálor began teaming with McDonagh.
 On 13 May episode of Raw, they won a fatal four-way match with help from Carlito, who began inserting himself into the group, to become the number one contenders for the newly renamed World Tag Team Championship the following week, but they failed to win the titles from Awesome Truth after Braun Strowman prevented Carlito from interfering.
 On 24 June episode of Raw, with help from Liv Morgan, Bálor and McDonagh defeated Awesome Truth to win the titles.
 At SummerSlam on 3 August, Bálor turned on Priest, costing him his World Heavyweight Championship against Gunther.
 Bálor lost to Priest at Bad Blood on 5 October and failed to win the World Heavyweight Championship from Gunther in a triple threat match also involving Priest at Saturday Night's Main Event on 14 December.
 On 16 December episode of Raw, Bálor and McDonagh lost the World Tag Team Championship to The War Raiders (Erik and Ivar) after interference from Priest, ending their reign at 175 days.
 On 13 January 2025 episode of Raw, Bálor lost to Priest in a Street Fight match despite assistance from Carlito and McDonagh, ending their feud.

 At Royal Rumble on 1 February, Bálor entered at number 18, eliminating Penta before being eliminated by John Cena.
 Over the next few months, and Dominik began to pursue the Intercontinental Championship as tensions between them increased.
 On Night 2 of WrestleMania 41 on 20 April, Bálor failed to win the title from Bron Breakker in a fatal four-way match also involving Penta and Dominik, with Bálor being pinned by Dominik to become champion.
 On the 30 June episode of Raw, Bálor and McDonagh defeated The New Day (Kofi Kingston and Xavier Woods) to win the World Tag Team Championship, starting their second reign as a duo and Bálor's fourth reign holding the title.
 On the 20 October episode of Raw, they lost the titles to AJ Styles and Dragon Lee, ending their second reign at 112 days.

+Return to singles competition (2026–present)

+On the 12 January 2026 episode of Raw, Bálor confronted CM Punk and challenged him to a match for Punk's World Heavyweight Championship the next week in his home country of Ireland, where he lost.
+At Elimination Chamber on 28 February, Bálor failed to win the title from Punk in a rematch.
+On the following episode of Raw, Bálor refused to help Dominik retain his Intercontinental Championship by cheating, teasing a face turn.